polymorphisma/nepal-gateways/README.md

 ## Quick Start - eSewa Example

 Here's a brief example of how to use the `EsewaClient`.
-For full details, please see the [eSewa Client Documentation](./docs/EsewaClient.md). *(Assuming you'll place the detailed EsewaClient.md in a `docs/` folder)*
+For full details, please see the [eSewa Client Documentation](./docs/EsewaClient.md).

 **1. Configuration & Initialization:**